-- 168 The board may delegate any of their powers to any sub-committee consisting of one or more directors and such other persons (if any) as the board may determine; they may also delegate to the chair of the company (or the holder of any other post) such of their powers as they may consider appropriate. - 169 Any delegation of powers under article 168 may be made subject to such conditions as the board may impose and may be revoked or altered. - 170 The rules of procedure for any sub-committee shall be as prescribed by the board.
+- The board may delegate any of their powers to any sub-committee consisting of one or more directors and such other persons (if any) as the board may determine; they may also delegate to the chair of the company (or the holder of any other post) such of their powers as they may consider appropriate. - Any delegation of powers under article 168 may be made subject to such conditions as the board may impose and may be revoked or altered. - 170 The rules of procedure for any sub-committee shall be as prescribed by the board.
+The meetings and proceedings of any such sub-committee shall be governed by the provisions of these articles for regulating the meetings and proceedings of the board so far as applicable and so far as the same shall not be superseded by any regulations made by the Board.
+Such sub-committee shall regularly and promptly circulate, or ensure the regular and prompt circulation of, the minutes of its meetings to all Directors.